Emanuele-Tirendi/OS/README.md

 |`id$change$<number>$<content>`|Changes in the `html` file stored on the server, but not in the `html` file stored on the client, one line.
 For having this change on the client, you need to call `get_html` again.
 In changes to `<content>` the content of the line on the server that corresponds to the `<number>`-th line on the client but that might have another line index because of inconsistencies due to concurrent access of the `html` file on the server. <ul><li>An error is printed to standard output and nothing else happens when `<number>` is smaller than or equal to 0. </li><li>Am error is printed to standard output and nothing else happens when `<content>` contains a `\n` or a `$` character.</li><li>A message is printed to standard output and nothing else happens if the corresponding line on the server doesn't exist anymore.</li></ul>|
 |`check_id`|Prints on the client and on the server some internally held information which are used for the identification of lines which is important for the calls `id$insert`, `id$delete` and `id$change`.|

-As of now, only 20 lines in the `html` file are supported and a file size of at most 4'000 characters.
+As of now, only ... lines in the `html` file are supported and a file size of at most 9'500 characters.
+We could supoort much larger files, but since we plan to print the ids of the lines with `check_id` and we don't want to print too many lines during the presentation, we limit the size of the `html` file.

 ## Logging